mateusenviromentscientist/take-home-test/frontend/README.md

 2. At least one **loan** has been created in the backend
    (via **Postman** or **Swagger**)
 3. The backend API is running
+4. Create a Loan in the backend to check in the table

 ---